 Economic assumptions

 In the reference scenario, real GDP growth in the CGE model is targeted to meet actual growth between 2012 and 2017, whilst growth between 2018 and 2022 is based on projections from the National Treasury (MTBPS 2018) and International Monetary Fund (WEO October 2018).
-Longer-term growth projects are aligned to meet the Department of Energy’s planning growth rate of 3.1% to 2050.
+Longer-term growth projects are aligned to meet the Department of Energy’s planning growth rate of around 3% to 2050.
 The structure of the economy does not shift dramatically although the share of mining in gross value added decreases, while manufacturing and services increase marginally.
 The supply of labour is assumed to increase in line with population growth (~0.56%, UNEP 2016), although upward-sloping labour supply curves are assumed for all skill categories, given the long-term nature of the analysis.
 Government spending and foreign savings increase by 3% per annum, although the increase in foreign savings decreases over time as debt is repaid.
 Total factor productivity is adjusted to reach the 2016 Draft IRP moderate growth forecast.
 The macroeconomic closures included are aligned to the stylized facts for South Africa.
 It is assumed that investment is driven by the total level of savings in the economy, investment and government expenditure are, however, fixed shares of absorption resulting in a balanced savings-investment closure.
 Government savings are flexible, and no fiscal rule is imposed.
 The exchange rate is flexible.
 Existing capital is assumed to be fully-employed and activity specific.

 Results

-Freight demand rises by 2% per annum to 2050
+Freight demand (ton.km) rises by 2% per annum to 2050

 Figure 8 shows the projected freight demand in ton.km in the Unconstrained scenario, when using the assumed growth elasticity.
 Assuming a constant average loading as derived in (Stone et al., 2018) and a constant mode share between road and rail and the different vehicle classes, the resulting road freight demand in vehicle km, which is an input into SATIM, is shown in Figure 9.